Hydrogen is considered an important energy carrier in a future decarbonized world. In fact, many are advocating for a hydrogen economy

 A second study

 published shortly after the first by researchers from the Australian National University concluded that both the emissions and financial costs from producing H2 using fossil fuels and storing captured carbon emissions was greater than that of producing green hydrogen with renewable energy.
-Given such science that argues strongly against the case for blue hydrogen, the current state of technology would indicate that the best path forward for maturing the hydrogen economy and displacing fossil fuels is to concentrate on green hydrogen.
+Given such science that argues strongly against the case for blue hydrogen, the current state of technology would indicate that the best path forward for maturing the hydrogen economy and displacing fossil fuels is to concentrate on green and white hydrogen.